Every winter, power outages inevitably hit. When they do, hundreds or even thousands of people find themselves without heat during winter.

 - Stable base and low center of gravity to prevent toppling

 The BTU rating is the measure of energy produced by a unit.
 Do not make the mistake of buying a kerosene heater with a higher BTU rating than you need!

 First off, there are issues of efficiency.
-A kerosene heater will only operate efficiently if it is run at its maximum BTU.
+A kerosene heater will only operate efficiently if run at its maximum BTU.
 Trying to reduce the heat level will just cause you to waste fuel.
-It can also cause incomplete burning and bad odors.
+It can also cause incomplete burning and foul odors.